Download this example as Julia file or Jupyter notebook.

 SW15 - Ba₃NbFe₃Si₂O₁₄

 This is a Sunny port of SpinW Tutorial 15, originally authored by Sandor Toth.
 It calculates the linear spin wave theory spectrum of Ba₃NbFe₃Si₂O₁₄.
+The ground state is an incommensurate spiral, which can be directly studied using the functions minimize_spiral_energy! and SpinWaveTheorySpiral.

 Load packages